prod-feng/Install-Lustre-2.15-with-ZFS-2.1.2-on-Rocky-Linux-8.6-/README.md

 [root@server1 lustre]# modeprobe zfs
 ```
 ## 3 Install Lustre
 For Lustre, I will also use DKMS mode.
-It seems the Lustre dks packages have some confilts. the
+It seems the Lustre dkms packages have some confilts.
 ```text
 [root@server1 lustre]# cd ~/Downloads/lustre/
 [root@server1 lustre]# yum localinstall lustre-*